simonkberg/ghost-openshift/README.md

 ---

-You'll have to manually copy the database to the `data`-directory outside of the `repo` on OpenShift to prevent the database from being overwritten upon deploy.
+The database gets created in the `data`-directory outside of the `repo` on OpenShift, to prevent it from being overwritten upon deploy.

-After first deploy:

-1. SSH into your app `rhc ssh APPNAME`
-2. copy db `cp app-root/repo/content/data/*.db app-root/data/`

 ---

+We need to define a main script in `package.json` for OpenShift to know which script to run.

+---

+By default, this setup is running as `production`.
 To change environment, check `.openshift/action_hooks/pre_start`